-Believe it or not, the pandemic is influencing how we decorate our homes
+Believe it or not, the pandemic is influencing interior design trends (opens in new tab).

-Perhaps it's not that surprising – given how we are having to adapt and drastically change the way we live and work, that the Corona virus is already shaping how we decorate our homes too.
+Perhaps it's not that surprising – given how we are having to adapt and drastically change the way we live and work - that the coronavirus is already shaping how we decorate our homes, too.

 Read Also: Stylish Study Ideas & Dreamy Home Offices (opens in new tab)